wanderleyteixeira/build-arm/README.md

 ```bash
   # sudo usermod -a -G sudo tomato
 ```

 **The change will only take effect the next time the user logs in, so please logout**

-* Clone this repo:
+* Clone this repository:
 ```bash
   $ sudo git clone https://github.com/wbtf/build-arm.git
 ```